What Can a Recovery Coach Do for You?

-Overcoming old habits and changing thought processes takes time, and having a person nearby to help work through challenging times can mean the difference between recovery and relapse.
+Overcoming old habits and changing thought processes takes time.
+Having someone nearby to help work through challenging times can make a significant difference between recovery and relapse.
+This is where a trained recovery coach can help.

 What is a Recovery Coach?

+In contrast, a recovery coach has no such ties; their presence assists an individual through the recovery process without any enmeshment in their client’s life.
 A recovery coach ensures that the transition back into in-home care and community participation occurs smoothly.
-A recovery coach fosters independence and aids in the recovery process, and supports cases where a crisis or relapse may occur.
+They foster independence, aid in the recovery process, and support cases where a crisis or relapse may occur.

-Although drug detox, rehabilitation treatment, or hospital stays are difficult, the most unpredictable period for someone in recovery is often the 90 days after leaving treatment, when they return home.
+Although drug detox, rehabilitation treatment, or hospital stays are difficult, the most unpredictable period for someone in recovery is often the 90 days after leaving treatment.
+Returning home to familiar surroundings and seeing old friends can trigger relapse or cause emotional upheaval.
+Moreover, meeting everyday demands—work, school, family, and bills—while adjusting to recovery can be overwhelming.

 Ways a Recovery Coach Can Help